WHA High-Level Dialogue on Healthy Indoor Air

 Objectives

-Air Club and the Geneva Health Forum are joining forces, combining their expertise to organize the World Health Assembly High-Level dialogue on Healthy Indoor Air in May 2026.
+Air Club, Geneva Health Forum, and the French Ministry of Health are combining their expertise to organize the World Health Assembly High-Level dialogue on Healthy Indoor Air in May 2026.

 This dialogue will: